Skip to main content

 Cloud Scopes

 For Cloud, you declare API scopes in your manifest.json under capabilities.erp.api.scopes.
-These scopes determine which Cloud ERP API endpoints your app can call.
+These scopes determine which JTL-Wawi API endpoints your app can call.

 Declaring Scopes in the Manifest